tukue/SearchEngineAalyzer/README.md

 - The analyze API is now implemented under `next/app/api/analyze/route.ts`, reusing the existing meta-tag analysis logic and shared storage.
 This handler mirrors `POST /api/analyze` so traffic can be routed to the Next.js runtime once parity is confirmed.
 - Use `NEXT_MIGRATED_API_ENDPOINTS` (comma-separated, case-insensitive) to control which handlers run via Next.js.
 By default Next.js serves every migrated endpoint; omit an endpoint from the list to fall back to the Express implementation in `server/routes.ts` during the transition.
+- The health check now also runs at `next/app/api/health/route.ts` behind the same migration flag so probes can target the Next.js runtime without bypassing the toggle list.
+- A beta `/analyze` page in the app router exercises the migrated handler end-to-end, showing loading/error states and the returned health score so parity checks can happen in the Next.js UI.
 - Additional Express routes (plan, quota, history, export) should be migrated incrementally to `app/api/<route>/route.ts` and added to `NEXT_MIGRATED_API_ENDPOINTS` before fully retiring the Express server.
 - Running `npm run build` at the repo root now invokes the Next workspace (`next/package.json`), so `rm -rf next/.next && npm run build` mirrors Vercel's pipeline and ensures the Next-only stack is what's deployed.